by Thad Presley

 Slowly the dry tongue of private Gerardo came out of his mouth and stretched toward the black, polished shoe of his sergeant.
 “One…” The men began in unison, anticipating the first lick.
 The Ape, held up his hand and stopped them.

 “Come on puke-for-brains, get in there.
-I want to see you licking that boot the way Jerry’s licking your girlfriend’s twat.
-Clean that Crow-loving boot.
-You’ve only got five seconds.”
+I want to see you licking that boot the way Jody’s licking your girlfriend’s twat.
+Clean that Crow-loving boot.”